Renato Cipollini

 Renato Cipollini (27 August 1945 in Codogno, Province of Lodi – 12 March 2019 in Ferrara) was an Italian professional football player.
-Following his active career, Cipollini acted as president for Bologna during three years, in a time where the club was at its most successful for 25 years, especially when almost qualifying for the Champions League, only missing out with three points in 2001–02.
+Following his active career, Cipollini acted as president for Bologna during three years, in a time when the club was at its most successful for 25 years, especially when almost qualifying for the Champions League, only missing out with three points in 2001–02.